KB User's Guide - General Info - View Your Institution Sitemap

 - Append url with

 What will appear is a dynamic site map/ document tree which will improve your site's Google search ranking.
-The site map exists in the root domain and, subsequently, there will not be much duplicative content.
+The site map exists in the root domain and, subsequently, there will not be much duplication of content.
 Another advantage to using your KB sitemap is that it is dynamic, so inactive documents will not be indexed there at all.